TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Remove the header from the template and replace it with a render ViewHelper:

 ..  literalinclude:: _codesnippets/_remove_header.diff
-    :caption: Resources/Private/Templates/Pages/Default.html (difference)
+    :caption: Resources/Private/PageView/Pages/Default.html (difference)

-Move the Fluid code you just remove to a file called :file:`my-site-package/Resources/Private/Templates/Partials/Header.html`.
+Move the Fluid code you just remove to a file called :file:`my-site-package/Resources/Private/PageView/Partials/Header.html`.

-Do the same with the jumbotron, the breadcrumb, and the footer.
+Do the same with the stage, the breadcrumb, and the footer.

 You should now have the following files: